Tetralogy of Fallot

 ToF starts very early in pregnancy.
 The heart starts out as a simple tube.
 It then divides into two equal sides.
 In ToF the heart divides unevenly.
-The right side is too small and the left side is too big.
+As a result, the right side is smaller than the left side.
 This mistake causes all four problems to develop as the heart grows.
 In 1888, the French physician Étienne-Louis Arthur Fallot recognized that these four heart problems often happened together.
 He named it “tetralogy of Fallot” after the Latin word “tetra” meaning “four.”

 We do not know enough about what causes ToF and other heart defects.
 ACHA actively advocates for more research to help learn more about why ToF and other heart defects happen.
 Scientists are currently studying what role genes and environment may play in causing ToF.
-To learn more about CHD research, visit http://1.usa.gov/11v0deJ.
+To learn more about CHD research, visit National Heart, Lung and Blood Institute.

 The most common problem for adults with ToF is a leaky valve between the heart and lungs (pulmonary regurgitation or PR).
 As part of the ToF repair, surgeons usually stretch out the valve between the heart and lungs (pulmonary valve).
 This almost always makes the valve leak.
 As people age, this leaking can get worse.